OddOneOut/bwp-recaptcha/README.md

 # Better WordPress reCAPTCHA

-This WordPress plugin supports Akismet and Contact Form 7.
+This WordPress plugin supports no CAPTCHA reCAPTCHA, Contact Form 7 and Akismet.

 See http://betterwp.net/wordpress-plugins/bwp-recaptcha/ for documentation.